-After pilot data were collected and before the actual data collection began
+Changes after pilot data were collected and before the actual data collection began

-We initially (in 2017) set as the serial reversal passing criterion: During the data collection period, the number of trials required to reverse a preference will be documented per bird, and reversals will continue until the first batch of birds tested reaches an asymptote (i.e., there are negligible further decreases in the number of trials required to reverse a preference).
+We initially (in 2017) set the serial reversal passing criterion as the following.
+During the data collection period, the number of trials required to reverse a preference will be documented per bird, and reversals will continue until the first batch of birds tested reaches an asymptote (i.e., there are negligible further decreases in the number of trials required to reverse a preference).
 The number of reversals to reach the asymptote will be the number of reversals that subsequent birds experience.
 Due to delays in setting up the field site, we were only able to test two grackles in early 2018 (January through April) and, due to randomization, only one (Fajita) was in the experimental condition that involved undergoing the flexibility manipulation (Empanada was in the control condition).
 While Fajita’s reversal speeds generally improved with increasing serial reversals, she never reached an asymptote (which we defined as passing three consecutive reversals in the same number of trials), even after 38 reversals.
 These 38 reversals took 2.5 months, which is an impractical amount of time if birds are to participate in the rest of the test battery (multi-access box, detour, causal cognition, go no-go, reversal on a touchscreen) after undergoing the reversal manipulation (we were initially permitted to keep them in aviaries for up to three months per bird, which we extended to 6 months per bird in Dec 2018).
 Because our objective in this experiment was to manipulate an individual’s flexibility, we decided to revise our serial reversal passing criterion to something more species relevant based on Fajita’s serial reversal performance and the performance of seven grackles in Santa Barbara who underwent only one reversal in 2014 and 2015 (Logan, 2016).
 The revised serial reversal passing criterion was: passing two reversals in a row at or under 50 trials.
 50 trials is fewer trials than any of the nine grackles required to pass their first reversal (range 70-130), therefore it should reflect an improvement in flexibility.

-At the beginning of data collection
+Changes at the beginning of data collection

-Reversal learning shaded tube choice criterion: At the beginning of the second bird’s initial discrimination in the reversal learning shaded tube experiment (October 2018), we revised the criterion for what counts as a choice from A) the bird’s head needs to pass an invisible line on the table that ran perpendicular to the the tube opening to B) the bird needs to bend its body or head down to look in the tube (see B demonstrated in Figure 3).
+Reversal learning shaded tube choice criterion.
+At the beginning of the second bird’s initial discrimination in the reversal learning shaded tube experiment (October 2018), we revised the criterion for what counts as a choice from A) the bird’s head needs to pass an invisible line on the table that ran perpendicular to the the tube opening to B) the bird needs to bend its body or head down to look in the tube (see B demonstrated in Figure 3).
 Criterion A resulted in birds making more choices than the number of learning opportunities they were exposed to (because they could not see whether there was food in the tube unless they bent their head down to look in the tube) and appeared to result in slower learning.
 It is important that one choice equals one learning opportunity, therefore we revised the choice criterion to the latter.
 Anecdotally, this choice matters because the first three birds in the experiment (Tomatillo, Chalupa, and Queso) learned faster than the pilot birds (Empanada and Fajita) in their initial discriminations and first reversals.
 Thus, it was an important change to make at the beginning of the experiment (after testing the two pilot birds and before collecting any data that were included in analyses).